Vorticode/refract/readme.md

 r.count = 3;
 ```

 Only `Count1:` will be set to `3`, while `Count2:` will remain at `2`.
-This happens because in the second instance, Refract cannot see the `this.count` variable and therefore cannot watch it to know when it has changed.
+This happens because in the second instance, the `this.count` variable does not occur within the `${...}` expression and therefore Refract does not know to watch to see when it changes.

 This can be remedied with the following code: